 The adjective lavakulu has collocated with the nouns vanhu (people) and vaofisiri (officers) in Figure 1.
 These nouns belong to class 2 which is known as the human class that uses the plural prefix va-.
-The queried adjective also collocates with subject nouns vuleteri (guidance) and dyondzo (lesson) and their concords ya and bya.
-The software was able to display all collocates of the searched adjective.
-However, some were not highlighted.
+The queried adjective also collocates the adjective letikulu can collocate with the adjective timbirhi (two) that gives numerical information about the nouns timhaka (news).
+It is interesting to observe that the software accurately identified timhaka (news) and timbirhi (two) as collocates of letikulu.